Luis Lacalle Pou: Foreign policy

 During Lacalle Pou's first days of presidency, Uruguay's foreign relations shifted substantially from those under Broad Front.
 After taking office, he condemned the government of Nicolás Maduro in Venezuela.
 And also Lacalle decided not to invite him to his inauguration stating "it is a personal decision, which I take care of.
 This is not the Chancellery, this is not protocol, this is my person who made this decision".
 The presidents of Cuba and Nicaragua were not invited either.
 However, the Lacalle government refused to recognize Guaidó as legitimate President of Venezuela and instead recognized him as President of the National Assembly stating that recognizing Guaidó at the same time that Maduro is in power is a "step that for now we cannot take."
 In January 2021, the Lacalle government refused to recognize the new National Assembly, and stated that the Maduro's "dictatorial regime" violates the "rule of law."

 Lacalle's government ordered the withdrawal of Uruguay from the Union of South American Nations (UNASUR), arguing that it occurred because "it is an organization that became an ideological political alliance contrary to the country's objectives of linking."
 In addition, it was reported that the country would return to the Inter-American Treaty of Reciprocal Assistance (TIAR) and that the government would support Luis Almagro in a re-election to the post of president of the Organization of American States.
-Lacalle has been in favor of a relaxation of the Southern Common Market (MERCOSUR) rules, such as the common external tariff.
+Lacalle has been in favor of a flexibilization of the Southern Common Market (MERCOSUR) rules, such as the common external fees.
 He has also proposed to deepen the free trade zone.

+Lacalle Pou's government condemned the Russian invasion of Ukraine in February 2022 and advocated for the application of the Minsk agreements as a "peaceful and lasting" solution to the conflict.
+During the Gaza war, he condemned the actions of Hamas as terrorism and expressed solidarity with the Israeli people.
+The Lacalle government also requested to enter the Trans-Pacific Partnership in New Zealand.